ltw-webdev-5/curriculum/buying-a-domain-and-email.md

   - title: "Buying email"
     before: |
+      It’s best to buy email from a service provider so you can get an email address for your custom domain.
+I often buy my e-mail services from FastMail because they are independent and have great customer service.

       There are two different ways to get a custom email address:

       1. **Buy a forwarder from Hover** — a forwarder will send the email to another address, like Gmail or something.
 But you can never respond from the custom email address.
       2. **Buy email from a service provider, like FastMail** — this is what I would recommend, it will give you a completely separate, business account tied to your domain.

-      *If you choose the Hover fowarder, go ahead and do that right in your Hover account—then you’re done.*
+      - **If you choose the Hover fowarder, go ahead and do that right in your Hover account—then you’re done—don’t continue this lesson.**

-      If you choose the better option of FastMail, continue following along.
+      If you choose the FastMail option, continue following along…

   - title: "Setting up FastMail"
     before: |